Nandu306/nandu306.github.io/_articles/idea_validation.md

 where I asked for time for research purposes mostly went unanswered.
 Even the attempts to source conversations through my personal networks were
-unsuccessful: the teachers were either sceptical about confidentiality issues or they just couldn't find the time to have a chat.
+unsuccessful: the teachers were either sceptical about confidentiality issues or they just could find time to have a chat.

-Searching for alternative means of connecting with the target user base, I discovered that there were several Facebook groups that brought together teachers from various backgrounds and interests: there was one for science teachers, another for xxx and xxxx.
+Searching for alternative means of connecting with the target user base, I discovered that there were several Facebook groups that brought together teachers from various backgrounds and interests: there were several for science teachers, online tutors and even one for parents prepping their children for competitive school exams.
 I joined all the groups that I could find, even related ones like those for parents who homeschool their children.
 I had now had a means of engaging with the people that I had been struggling to connect with before.

 I spent a few weeks taking a back seat and quietly reading some of the posts that cropped up in the group and the comments those posts garnered.
-The Science group was particularly active; the posts ranged from asking where to find questions to ideas for practical work to doubts about certain aspects of science.
+One of the science groups was particularly active; the posts ranged from asking where to find questions to ideas for practical work to help with lesson planning.
 Once I figured out the lay of the land, I posted a simple question to the group: What were their biggest issues when it came to teaching science?
-Reflecting on it now, it probably was a leading question but I wanted to spark off a conversation and follow up individually to those who responded.
+Looking back on it now, it probably was a leading question but I wanted to get spark off a conversation and follow up individually to those who responded.

-Judging by the number of responses generated within a few hours on a Sunday morning, I seemed to have struck a chord.
+Judging by the number of responses generated within a few hours on a Sunday morning, I seem to have struck a chord.
 Replies ranged from the workload associated with ongoing assessments to how broken science teaching at school really was (“My degree is in biology, but I have to teach physics as well”; “We just don’t have the time to make science relevant”; “I sometimes have to teach